fusioncharts/dev_centre_docs/fusiongrid/installation/getting-started-react.md

 # Create a Grid in React

 We have built a lightweight and straightforward React component for the FusionGrid JavaScript grid Library.
-The 'react-fusiongrid' component allows you to include FusionGrid in your VueJS projects easily.
+The 'react-fusiongrid' component allows you to include FusionGrid in your React projects easily.

 This page shows you how to install and render a grid using the 'react-fusiongrid' component.